astral-sh/uv/README.md

 machine-agnostic lockfile ([#2679](https://github.com/astral-sh/uv/issues/2679)).

-However, uv _does_ support resolving for alternate platforms and Python versions via the `--platform` and `--python-version` command line arguments.
+However, uv _does_ support resolving for alternate platforms and Python versions via the `--python-platform` and `--python-version` command line arguments.

-For example, if you're running uv on macOS, but want to resolve for Linux, you can run `uv pip compile --platform=linux requirements.in` to produce a `manylinux2014`-compatible resolution.
+For example, if you're running uv on macOS, but want to resolve for Linux, you can run `uv pip compile --python-platform=linux requirements.in` to produce a `manylinux2014`-compatible resolution.

 Similarly, if you're running uv on Python 3.9, but want to resolve for Python 3.8, you can run `uv pip compile --python-version=3.8 requirements.in` to produce a Python 3.8-compatible resolution.

-The `--platform` and `--python-version` arguments can be combined to produce a resolution for a specific platform and Python version, enabling users to generate multiple lockfiles for different environments from a single machine.
+The `--python-platform` and `--python-version` arguments can be combined to produce a resolution for a specific platform and Python version, enabling users to generate multiple lockfiles for different environments from a single machine.

 _N.B.
-Python's environment markers expose far more information about the current machine than can be expressed by a simple `--platform` argument.
-For example, the `platform_version` marker on macOS includes the time at which the kernel was built, which can (in theory) be encoded in package requirements. uv's resolver makes a best-effort attempt to generate a resolution that is compatible with any machine running on the target `--platform`, which should be sufficient for most use cases, but may lose fidelity for complex package and platform combinations._
+Python's environment markers expose far more information about the current machine than can be expressed by a simple `--python-platform` argument.
+For example, the `platform_version` marker on macOS includes the time at which the kernel was built, which can (in theory) be encoded in package requirements. uv's resolver makes a best-effort attempt to generate a resolution that is compatible with any machine running on the target `--python-platform`, which should be sufficient for most use cases, but may lose fidelity for complex package and platform combinations._

 ### Time-restricted reproducible resolutions